 Before you start painting, prepare your trim or crown molding surfaces.
 Prep work takes time and effort but it makes painting easier.
 And the results are longer-lasting, so prepping is definitely worth it.

 Paint doesn't adhere well to dirt, so clean surfaces thoroughly, before you begin.
 Dust and vacuum all surfaces to be painted.
 For crown molding, tops of windows, or door casings, use a stepladder or small extension ladder to reach up there.

 - Give even brand new trim a good, once-over cleaning just to be sure that the piece you're painting is fully prepped and ready to go.
 The cleaner your surfaces, the better the finished job will be.

 Use a sponge dipped in phosphate-free cleaner and warm water to clean all of the woodwork.
 Use a soft brush for crevices and, if necessary, an abrasive cleaning pad for tough stains.
 Rinse the surfaces well and dry thoroughly with an absorbent towel.

 Use plastic or canvas drop cloths to protect your floors from any paint that might drip or splatter.
-If your room is carpeted, and you're painting base molding, mask its edges with blue painter's tape, placing it against the molding and using a putty knife to push it underneath.
+If your room is carpeted, and you're painting base molding, mask its edges with blue painter's tape.
+Place the tape against the molding and use a putty knife to push it beneath the edge.
 Most molding has a gap under the lower edge to leave room for the carpet; if yours doesn't, push the tape down as far as you can between the carpet and the molding.